a11ywatch/kayle/README.md

 If you use [`@playwright/axe-core`](https://playwright.dev/docs/next/accessibility-testing) you can swap it out with the following [playwright-axe-example](./kayle/tests/basic-axe-playwright.spec.ts) and get an increase in issues found and major performance boost of at least 100%.
 You can also include multiple runners to extend the issues beyond the basics in folds.

-We have not tested IBM Ace for performance thoroughly yet but, from the surface the performance is about 40% slower than axe, if the runner seems to have issues we may fork it and add it to the `fast_` prefix.
-The perf drawbacks may be from the lib handling all locales in one script.

 ## Performance Tips

 As we set the foundation to mark test cases that can pass and increase our target on automating accessibility we have a couple of layers that can make a major difference to the project.
 The following will save drastic time and money if done.